 Then I was given a measuring rod like a staff and was told, “Go and measure the temple of God and the altar, and count the number of worshipers there.
 But exclude the courtyard outside the temple.
 Do not measure it, because it has been given over to the nations, and they will trample the holy city for 42 months.”Revelation 11:1-2

-Why did God tell the apostle John to ‘measure the temple of God and the altar, and count the number of worshipers?’
+So, why did God tell the apostle John to ‘measure the temple of God and the altar, and count the number of worshipers?’
 To understand why, you must dig deeper into the words temple and altar.

 The ‘temple’ (Greek, naos) only includes the ‘Holy Place’ and the ‘Most Holy Place.’
-God told John to count the worshipers because when the full number of ‘living stones’ is attained, God’s Naos in heaven will be complete.
-These living stones are God’s kingdom of priests who worship at the spiritual ‘altar of incense’ within the Naos–the holy place within our heart.
+God told John to count the worshipers because when the full number of ‘living stones’ is attained, God’s naos in heaven will be complete.
+These living stones are God’s kingdom of priests who worship at the spiritual ‘altar of incense’ within the naos–the holy place within our heart.